Solar systems are designed to push excess energy back into the power grid, so customers can receive credits for the electricity they don't use.

 Additionally, Sunlight Backup can only provide power to a few outlets at a time, which means it isn't usually very cost effective.

-Most customers interested in blackout protection choose to install a battery instead.
-Our Enphase batteries (available in select areas) include a System Controller 2, and can provide more reliable backup due to their ability to store power for later use.
+Most customers interested in blackout protection choose to install an integrated backup battery instead, like the Tesla Powerwall 2 or Enphase IQ 5P.
+Our backup battery configurations include a System Controller, and can provide more reliable backup due to their ability to automatically store power for later use.

 To learn more about Sunlight Backup or battery options, check out the following articles: